ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The encryption and decryption operations are described in  {{I-D.ietf-cose-rfc8152bis-algs}} {{I-D.ietf-cose-rfc8152bis-struct}}.

-# Profile-specific Considerations
-This section summarises the CoAP and MQTT specific pub-sub communications, and considerations respectively.

-## CoAP PubSub Application Profile {#coap_profile}

-A CoAP Pub-Sub Client and Broker use an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}}, OSCORE {{I-D.ietf-ace-oscore-profile}}.

-As shown in {{archi}}, (A) is an Access Token Request and Response exchange between Publisher and Authorization Server to retrieve the Access Token and RS (Broker) Information.
-As specified, the Client has the role of a CoAP client, the Broker has the role of the CoAP server.

-(B) corresponds to the retrieval of the keying material to protect the publication end-to-end (see {{oscon}}), and uses {{I-D.ietf-ace-key-groupcomm}}.
-The details are defined in ToDo:Section name.

-(C) corresponds to the exchange between the Client and  the Broker, where the Client sends its access token to the Broker and establishes a secure connection with the Broker.
-Depending on the Information received in (A), this can be for example DTLS handshake, or other protocols.
-Depending on the application, there may not be the need for this set up phase: for example, if OSCORE is used directly.
-Note that, in line with what defined in the ACE transport profile used, the access token includes the scope (i.e. pubsub topics on the Broker) the Publisher is allowed to publish to.
-For implementation simplicity, it is RECOMMENDED that the ACE transport profile used.

-After the previous phases have taken place, the pub-sub communication can commence.
-The operations of publishing and subscribing are defined in {{I-D.ietf-core-coap-pubsub}}.

-## MQTT PubSub Application Profile {#mqtt-pubsub}
+# Considerations for Supporting MQTT PubSub Application Profile {#mqtt-pubsub}

-The steps MQTT clients go through are similar to the CoAP clients as described in {{coap_profile}}.
+The steps MQTT clients go through would be similar to the CoAP clients, where PUT corresponds to a PUBLISH message, and GET corresponds to a SUBSCRIBE message.
+Whenever a Client publishes a new message, the Broker sends this message to all valid subscribers.
 The payload that is carried in MQTT messages will be protected using COSE.

 In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}}, 'scope' captures permissions for not a single topic but a topic filter.
 Therefore, topic names (i.e., group names) may include wildcards spanning several levels of the topic tree.